Search & Rescue

 The Lewis County Sheriff's Office provides six commissioned deputies to organize and coordinate the search and rescue program.
 These are patrol deputies who also perform regular patrol duties.
 During a search and rescue mission the coordinators work in teams of two to oversee and supervise the search by providing defined search areas, mission requirements, search and recovery resources, and ensures team safety.
 The Sheriff's Office also provides equipment and mobile command posts.
-The SAR program is currently under the direction of Detective Gene Seiber and Sergeant Alan Stull.

 Search & Rescue Teams

 The first Lewis County Sheriff's Posse was formed in 1947 under the direction of Sheriff Earl Hilton.
 It was disbanded in 1960.
 Twenty-seven years later, in 1987, a new Sheriff's Posse was formed with twenty-two chapter members.
 This is a horse mounted search and rescue unit designed to cover trails and roads in the area of a lost individual.
 All unit members are trained in map/compass and first aid/CPR.
 They have also trained in emergency horse care.
 The unit has responded to numerous missions and participate in classes at the Cispus Center.
 Demonstrations include packing and loading gear on animals and the essentials carried in the members saddle bags.